Arizona ban on evictions set to end as heat, infections soar

 “We have to get more time so this doesn’t become a catastrophe,” said Stacy Butler, director of the Innovation for Justice Program at the University of Arizona’s James E. Rogers College of Law.

+The Maricopa County Board of Supervisors Wednesday announced a more richly funded program, $30 million to help renters affected by the pandemic outside Phoenix and Mesa.
+The county’s Human Services Department will administer the program funded with federal virus relief dollars and delivered through community programs.

+It is expected to help about 6,000 households with three months of rent paid directly to landlords, who say they also are hurting.

-Ann Gregory of Gregory Real Estate Management sued Ducey this month, asking a court to allow the eviction of a family in a rental home in Surprise over $4,000 in unpaid rent.
+Ann Gregory of Gregory Real Estate Management sued Ducey this month, asking a court to allow the eviction of a family in a rental home in Surprise over unpaid rent, which the firm says has now reached $8,000.
 The lawsuit says Ducey’s executive order exceeds his authority and fails to compensate property owners for their losses.

 Renters are still legally required to eventually pay back everything they owe from the time they started withholding payments, with some people now three or four months behind.